rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

    the previous sections for instructions to set up your preferred authentication type.

-### Manage multi-factor authentication on linked devices
+### Manage multifactor authentication on linked devices

-If you access your Rackspace Webmail account on multiple devices, you can manage which devices are trusted and no longer receive a prompt for multi-factor authentication when you log in.
+If you access your Rackspace Webmail account on multiple devices, you can manage which devices are trusted and no longer receive a prompt for multifactor authentication when you log in.
 You can also remove devices from the trusted list.

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).